Breast Lift Mountain View

 Concentric, Peri-areolar (Around the Areola) Breast Lift

-Also known as purse-string breast lift, this technique involves placing an incision only around the areola.
-The goal is minimal scarring on the breast, but best results will be obtained only when there is mild to moderate nipple elevation required.
-A breast augmentation is often requested in conjunction with peri-areolar incision.
+Also known as purse-string breast lift, this mastopexy technique involves placing an incision only around the areola.
+The goal is minimal scarring on the breast, but the best results will be obtained only when there is mild to moderate nipple elevation required.
+Breast augmentation is often requested in conjunction with the peri-areolar incision.

 Vertical Scar Breast Lift